-CSE 2353 Discrete Computational Structures

-Elective Courses:

-Any six hours of CSE courses numbered 3000 or above as approved by the computer science minor adviser.
+A student majoring in computer engineering may not minor in computer science.
+The following computer science courses are required: CSE 1341, 1342, 2341, 2353.
+Elective courses can be any six hours of CSE courses numbered 3000 or above as approved by the computer science minor adviser.